 Lately, I’ve been looking for work and have been unsuccessful.
 I know I need more education and certainly more experience.
+Then again, I don’t want to get being overwhelmed with school, work, and kids again.

 This time last year I had it all going on.
-I was going to school (taking three classes), working part time, chauffeuring three kids all over town, doing Crossfit, and then selling Pampered Chef too.
+I was going to school (taking three classes), working part-time, chauffeuring three kids all over town, doing Crossfit, and then selling Pampered Chef too.

 My goal all along with Pampered Chef was to replace my income from medical transcription so I could be more flexible as my husband was going to be deploying this fall and I was going to be going to school still.